Skip to main content

 Selecting Do not run on any events disables all triggers, effectively pausing the project.
 You can, however, still run workflows manually or with tasks.

-Pausing the projet
+Pausing the project

 Selecting Run on allows you to configure what triggers are enabled for the project.